 The school director is James Webb, they can be reached in person or by calling (317) 885-0348, or by mail at 8751 U.S. Highway South Indianapolis, IN 46227.

 ADMINISTRATION/OWNERSHIP

-PMIN INDIANAPOLIS, LLC, dba Paul Mitchell The School Indianapolis, is an independently owned and operated franchisee of Paul Mitchell Advanced Education, LLC enrolled in the cosmetology program.
+PMIN INDIANAPOLIS, LLC, dba Paul Mitchell The School Indianapolis, is an independently owned and operated franchisee of Paul Mitchell Advanced Education, LLC

 SCHOOL ADMINISTRATION